webmaven/conference/conferences/pycon_ve.rst

 the mailing list, that was the way we did everything for the PyConVE 2012.

-Why a PyCon anyway?, the beggining
+Why a PyCon anyway?, the beginning
 ----------------------------------

 On 2011 we did a PyDay and it was great, we has a really